kubedb/docs/docs/guides/rabbitmq/concepts/rabbitmq.md

 - [Monitor RabbitMQ with builtin Prometheus](/docs/guides/rabbitmq/monitoring/using-builtin-prometheus.md)
 - [Monitor RabbitMQ with Prometheus operator](/docs/guides/rabbitmq/monitoring/using-prometheus-operator.md)

-### spec.configSecret
+### spec.configuration

-`spec.configSecret` is an optional field that allows users to provide custom configuration for RabbitMQ.
-You can provide the custom configuration in a secret, then you can specify the secret name `spec.configSecret.name`.
+`spec.configuration` is an optional field that allows users to provide custom configuration for RabbitMQ.
+You can provide the custom configuration in a secret, then you can specify the secret name `spec.configuration.secretName`.

 > Please note that, the secret key needs to be `rabbitmq.conf`.